trisberg/demo-spring-xd-pivotal-hd/README.md

     wget -O /home/gpadmin/spring-xd-1.0.0.M2/xd/modules/processor/scripts/tweets-delim.groovy https://raw.github.com/trisberg/demo-spring-xd-pivotal-hd/master/modules/processor/scripts/tweets-delim.groovy

-We also need to modify the connection properties for HDFS which are specified in `config\hadoop.properties`.
+We also need to modify the connection properties for HDFS which are specified in `config/hadoop.properties`.
 We can edit that file using this command:

     gedit /home/gpadmin/spring-xd-1.0.0.M2/xd/config/hadoop.properties